-3.2.6 Target Networking opportunities
+3.2.6 Target Networking opportunities (M19\M36)

-One of DREAM priorities are networking activities with other National, FP7 and H2020 projects with relevant objectives .
-An official request of collaboration will be made to the leading partners of the relevant projects at the start of the DREAM project and the organisations that will respond will be given access to the project networking facilities.
-The working experience and knowledge gained by similar projects will be a valuable tool for guidance of the project actions, and will enhance the expertise of the project teams.
+One of DREAM priorities are networking activities with other National, FP7 and H2020 projects with relevant objectives.
+An official request of collaboration has been made to the leading partners of the relevant projects on Additive Manufacturing (AM) within H2020 programme at the start of the DREAM project.
+Furthermore, DREAM has also proposed to lead a dedicated group in the framework of the Common Dissemination Booster.
+The working experience and knowledge gained by similar projects are a valuable tool for guidance of the project actions and enhance the expertise of the project teams.